 If you’re still up for the task, here’s the topics I will cover bit by bit (sustainable pace and all 😉):

 - No Photos, Bitte. - How to gather census without exposing those deviating from the default, especially when collectively deciding on a photo policy and when asking the attendees to keep to a commonly shared language.

-- [Lotteries and diversity] - How to sell your tickets in “a fair way” and extending an invitation to underrepresented people and those who have to travel from afar.
+- You get a ticket, and you get a ticket! - How to sell your tickets in “a fair way” and extending an invitation to underrepresented people and those who have to travel from afar.